longturn/freeciv21/docs/Coding/ai.rst

 ============================

 * Cities do not realize units are on their way to defend it.
-* AI builds cities without regard to danger at that location.
+* :term:`AI` builds cities without regard to danger at that location.
-* AI will not build cross-country roads outside of the city vision radius.
+* :term:`AI` will not build cross-country roads outside of the city vision radius.
 * ``Locally_zero_minimap`` is not implemented when wilderness tiles change.
 * If no path to a chosen victim is found, a new victim should be chosen.
 * Emergencies in two cities at once are not handled properly.
 * :unit:`Explorers` will not use ferryboats to get to new lands to explore.
-The AI will also not build units to explore new islands, leaving Huts alone.
+The :term:`AI` will also not build units to explore new islands, leaving Huts alone.
-* AI sometimes believes that wasting a horde of weak military units to kill one enemy is profitable.
+* :term:`AI` sometimes believes that wasting a horde of weak military units to kill one enemy is profitable.
 * Stop building shore defense improvements in landlocked cities with a Lake adjacent.
-* Fix the AI valuation of :improvement:`Supermarket`.
+* Fix the :term:`AI` valuation of :improvement:`Supermarket`.
 It currently never builds it.
 See the :code:`farmland_food()` and :code:`ai_eval_buildings()` functions in :file:`advdomestic.cpp`.
-* Teach the AI to coordinate the units in an attack.
+* Teach the :term:`AI` to coordinate the units in an attack.

 Idea Space